PsyTeachR/ads-v1/docs/06-joins.md

 ##  $ city    : chr [1:5] "Tobermory" "Falkirk" "Ardbeg" "Doogal" ...
 ```

-If you try to join this dataset to any of the other datasets where `id` is stored as a <a class='glossary' target='_blank' title='A data type representing a real decimal number or integer.' href='https://psyteachr.github.io/glossary/n#numeric'>numeric</a> variable, it will produce the error
+If you try to join this dataset to any of the other datasets where `id` is stored as a <a class='glossary' target='_blank' title='A data type representing a real decimal number or integer.' href='https://psyteachr.github.io/glossary/n#numeric'>numeric</a> variable, it will produce an error.

 ```r